tientle/olivia-rodrigo-sentiment-analysis/README.md

 https://www.codecademy.com/courses/case-study-analyze-taylor-swift-lyrics/projects/analyze-taylor-swift-lyrics

-I created the base data visualizations in https://www.rawgraphs.io/ and imported the SVG into Illustrator to edit them.
+I created the base data visualizations in https://www.rawgraphs.io/, downloaded them as SVGs, imported into Illustrator, and then edited them further.

 Enjoy and happy listening! 💜🎶🎧